 With increased worries about contracting illnesses from mosquitoes and ticks, we need to think beyond using repellents to protect ourselves from bites, but must also be mindful of the negative environmental impacts of aerosols in our landscapes.

-It is vital to take measures to limit the ability of mosquitoes to breed around our homes and in our communities.
+It is vital to take measures to limit the ability of mosquitoes to breed around our homes and in our communities without harming beneficial insects, birds, and other mammals.
+It is to protect other insects that are critical to ecosystem—pollinators, and insects that provide food for birds and other wildlife.
 We also should know how to identify and manage ticks, and where to get more information if we’ve encountered them.
-Also very important is to make every effort to protect other insects that are critical to ecosystem—pollinators, and insects that provide food for birds and other wildlife.

 Here are sources of information to learn more about controlling mosquitoes and becoming better informed about ticks without creating a greater harm to the environment.

-Safe and Effective Mosquito Control provides information on how eliminate mosquito-breeding areas, best personal protection, why spraying is the least effective mosquito control, and additional resources.
+Virginia Cooperative Extension — Mosquitoes and Their Control provides information on how eliminate mosquito-breeding areas, best personal protection, identification, habitat and life cycle of mosquitoes, common state species, and additional resources.

 View the Virginia Cooperative Extension Service fact sheet that answers frequently asked questions about mosquitoes.